Canon G5 X vs Leica M9

 It is notable that the G5X offers wifi support, while the M9 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The G5X is a recent model that features in the current product line-up of Canon.
-In contrast, the M9 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the M9 was succeeded by the Leica M Typ 240.
+Both the G5X and the M9 have been discontinued, but can regularly be found used on eBay.
+The M9 was replaced by the Leica M Typ 240, while the G5X was followed by the Canon G5 X Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So how do things add up?
 Which of the two cameras – the Canon G5 X or the Leica M9 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.